-U.S. issues final ruling on Bombardier, upholding duties of nearly 300 per cent
+U.S. Commerce Department rules on Bombardier: Preliminary duties of nearly 300% upheld

 In any case, the trade dispute is rendered moot by Bombardier's new agreement with Airbus Group SE, Mr. Lichtenbaum said.

 Under that deal, the European plane maker will take control of the C Series program for no upfront cash, pledging in exchange to throw its considerable global logistics and sales power behind the Bombardier aircraft.
-The partners plan to spend $300-million (U.S.) to set up a second assembly line at Airbus's Mobile, Ala. facility to build C Series for the U.S. market.
+The partners plan to spend $300-million to set up a second assembly line at Airbus's Mobile, Ala. facility to build C Series for the U.S. market.

 The arrangement would make the aircraft a domestic U.S. product that is not subject to import duties, Mr. Lichtenbaum said.
 Building C Series in the United States "means that there is no longer any prospect, much less an imminent threat, of material injury caused by imports," he said.
 "There will not be any imports."